tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_glossary_section.md

 ## Specialized versus non-specialized terms

 One challenge in coming up with a glossary is distinguishing between specialized terms unique to your API and terms that are common within the industry or knowledge domain.
 You don't need to define terms that are common within the knowledge domain you're working in.
-For example, with a sample Android app, you wouldn't need to define adb (Android Debug Bridge) in your glossary because anyone who develops on Android would presumably already be familiar with adb.
+For example, with a sample Android app, you wouldn't need to define adb (Android Debug Bridge) in your glossary because most anyone who develops on Android would presumably already be familiar with adb.

 However, if you think listing some industry terms in the glossary would be helpful for users, who might need a little more information, you can do so.
 Glossaries can easily accommodate dozens or even hundreds of terms.
 In your definitions, you can also include links to external sites where more information is available.